Here you configure the basic operations. The page is divided into three tabs: General, Viewer/Editor, and Atomic extensions.

 The following options determine basic aspects of operation:

 Warn on exit: if checked, Krusader warns you every time when exit action is triggered.

-Minimize to tray: If checked, the Krusader icon will appear in the system tray.
+Show and close to tray: If checked, the Krusader icon will appear in the system tray.
 When you minimize Krusader, it will not appear in the taskbar.
 It also will not exit if you close the main window.
-Instead you can quit Krusader by selecting from the menu or the context menu of the tray icon.
+Instead you can quit Krusader by selecting → menu item or the context menu of the tray icon.

 Use MIME type magic: MIME type magic is a mechanism which allows Krusader to inspect the files in the panels and determine their type even if the file has no identifying extension.
 For example, if you take an image file -